-The Group is applying the basic indicator method for the purpose of calculating the regulatory capital of operation risk, and the Bank is applying the advanced measurement method.
+The Group is applying the basic indicator method for the purpose of calculating the regulatory capital of operation risk, and the Bank is applying the Advanced Measurement Approaches.
 The Bank applies AMA using internal and external loss data, business environment and internal control factors, and scenario analysis.